-- Ear plug fit testing is also an option to improve compliance and correct use of PPE
+Ear plug fit testing can be included to improve compliance and correct use of PPE.

 Regional road trips

-- South West, Wheatbelt, Great Southern and Goldfields in March/April
+- South West, Wheatbelt, Great Southern and Goldfields – March/April 2023

 Our accredited Noise Officer’s can also conduct a WorkSafe or DMP Noise Survey to help you identify workers who require audiometric tests, the personal hearing protection they should be using and the noise induced hearing loss (NIHL) hazards in their environment that require risk management.